nbs-system/naxsi/nxapi/README.md

 A filter (in the form of a dict) to merge with existing templates/filters: 'uri /foobar zone BODY'.
+You can combine several filters, for example : `--filter "country FR" --filter "uri /foobar"`.

 ## Whitelist generation options